 All written assignments must be completed on a word processor.
 Assignments are to be turned in at the beginning of class on the date due.
+All assignments must also be submitted to Safeassign via Blackboard to check for plagiarism by 4:30 p.m. on the due date.
 Late assignments will not be accepted without making prior arrangements with the instructor.
 In addition, all work submitted in this course must be your own or attributed to the proper author using the appropriate research reference format (APA).
+All assignments must be in APA style 6th edition.
+There will be a point/grade deduction for APA errors.